For Businesses

 Santoro Education Lifeskills Foundation

-HOW IMPORTANT PERSONAL LIFE SKILLS FIT WITH WHAT EMPLOYERS WANT AND NEED FROM THEIR EMPLOYEES
+HOW ESSENTIAL PERSONAL LIFE SKILLS FIT WITH WHAT EMPLOYERS WANT AND NEED FROM THEIR EMPLOYEES

 Self-confidence/self-awareness